Blog

 Provided that it is monitored with blood, doctors might notice a decrease in human chorionic gonadotropin.

-Causes of Chemical Pregnancy
+What causes of Chemical Pregnancy

 Nothing you did or did not do usually causes a chemical pregnancy.
 It can be a biological condition that you have no control over.